sketchomania/googlekeepclone/README.md

 - 🎉 Deployed and working
 - **NOTE :**
+  - ✅ {note}: change theme and background of note
   - ✅ {note}: show check and action bar on note component
   - ✅ {note}: show note icons on hover effect
   - ✅ {note}: show color change modal on note